There has been a lot of media attention surrounding Grenville Christian College, which I attended from 1996 to 2001…

 Grenville Christian College was never positioned to me as being the pinnacle of eliteness and probably had as much or more in common with a reform school than the likes of Exeter.
 As a result I found my peers to be:

-- The children of staff, aka ‘Staff children’, most of whom lived on site with their families.
+- The children of staff, aka ‘Staff kids’, most of whom lived on site with their families.

 - Foreign students, many asian non-Christians, who were there to learn English.

 - Local area residents fed up with the public school system